Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Abstract

 \section{Abstract}

 We develop a computationally efficient framework for quasi-Bayesian inference based on linear moment conditions.
 The approach employs a delayed acceptance Markov chain Monte Carlo (DA--MCMC) algorithm that uses a surrogate target kernel and a proposal distribution derived from an approximate conditional posterior, thereby exploiting the structure of the quasi-likelihood.
 Two implementations are introduced.
-DA--MCMC--Exact fully incorporates prior information into the proposal distribution and maximizes per-iteration efficiency, whereas DA--MCMC--Approx omits the prior in the proposal to reduce matrix inversions, improving numerical stability and computational speed in higher dimensions.
-Simulation studies on heteroskedastic linear regressions show substantial gains over standard MCMC and conventional DA--MCMC baselines, measured by multivariate effective sample size per iteration and per second.
-The Approx variant yields the best overall throughput, while the Exact variant attains the highest per-iteration efficiency.
-Applications to two empirical instrumental variable regressions corroborate these findings: the Approx implementation scales to larger designs where other methods become impractical, while still delivering precise inference.
-Although developed for moment-based quasi-posteriors, the proposed approach also extends to risk-based quasi-Bayesian formulations when first-order conditions are linear and can be transformed analogously.
-Overall, the proposed algorithms provide a practical and robust tool for quasi-Bayesian analysis in statistical applications.
+DA--MCMC--Exact fully incorporates prior information into the proposal distribution and maximizes per-iteration efficiency.
+Conversely, DA--MCMC--Approx omits the prior in the proposal to reduce matrix inversions, thus improving numerical stability and computational speed in higher-dimensional settings.
+Simulation studies on heteroskedastic linear regression models demonstrate substantial gains over both standard MCMC and conventional DA--MCMC methods, as measured by multivariate effective sample size per iteration and per second.
+The Approx variant delivers the highest overall throughput, whereas the Exact variant attains the highest per-iteration efficiency.
+Applications to two empirical instrumental variable regressions corroborate these findings: the Approx implementation scales effectively to larger designs where other methods become impractical, while still delivering precise inference.
+Although developed for moment-based quasi-posteriors, the proposed approach also extends naturally to risk-based quasi-Bayesian formulations when first-order conditions are linear and support analogous transformations.
+Overall, the framework offers a practical, scalable, and robust tool for conducting quasi-Bayesian analysis across a wide range of statistical applications.